fabiuslongo/ad-caspar/README.md

 ### Nested Reasoning

-In order to test the _Nested Reasoning_ inherited from [CASPAR](https://github.com/fabiuslongo/pycaspar) by using the Telegram bot, you must be sure some parameters in config.ini are as it follows:
+In order to test the _Nested Reasoning_ inherited from [CASPAR](https://github.com/fabiuslongo/pycaspar) by using the Telegram bot, you must be sure some parameters in config.ini are set as it follows:

 ---------------